- First-Year Writing Requirement

 - Transfer Students

 - Upper-Level Writing Requirement

 - Writing Support

 The goal of the First-Year Writing Requirement is to prepare students to write in diverse academic contexts.
 As a broad preparation for the range of writing tasks students will encounter at the University of Michigan and beyond, FYWR courses emphasize evidenced, academic writing in a variety of genres and rhetorical situations.
 This course is foundational for students to master the kind of analysis and argumentation found in sophisticated academic writing.

-The First-Year Writing Requirement should be completed in the first year with a minimum grade of C- and must be satisfied before electing a course to satisfy the Upper-Level Writing Requirement.
+Students should complete a First-Year Writing Requirement course in their first year, and must earn a C- or higher to meet the requirement.
+This requirement must be satisfied before electing a course to meet the Upper-Level Writing Requirement.
 Advanced Placement (AP) credit is not equivalent to the FYWR.

 First-Year Writing Requirement courses assign writing tasks designed to help:

 - produce complex, analytic, well-supported arguments that matter in academic contexts;

 - read, summarize, analyze, and synthesize complex texts purposefully in order to generate and support writing;